S 1300

 Call For Pricing

-High quality furnished two bedroom apartments within a welcoming development in Bountiful UT.
-Located just north of Salt Lake City by Highway 89, the development is minutes from I-15, Woods…
+Contemporary furnished one and two bedroom apartments within an urban development in Orem, UT.
+Located close to I-15 south of Salt Lake City, the development is by Highway 89 and…

 Call For Pricing